 METHOD:

-Rub a large non-reactive bowl with the garlic cloves, pushing hard enough to break down the garlic and leave a residue in the bowl.
+Rub a large non-reactive bowl with the garlic cloves, pressing firmly to release their oils and leave a residue in the bowl.

-Remove from the grill and serve.
-If you wish, squeeze a little fresh lemon juice over the squash just before serving.
+Remove from the grill and serve immediately.
+For extra brightness, squeeze a little fresh lemon juice over the top before serving.

 CHEF NOTES AND VARIATIONS: